AbdelrahmanZedan/nRF24L01/README.md

 - you could send and receive integers or chars

 # Contact me
-for any any kind of help with that module for any project of yours, you could send me an e-mail and I'll be more than happy to help you
+for any kind of help with that module for any project of yours, you could send me an e-mail and I'll be more than happy to help you
 #### My Email:
 abdelrahman1zedan@gmail.com